payjoin/rust-payjoin/README.md

 ## Contributing

+### Testing

+We test a few different features combinations in CI.
+To run all of the combinations locally, have Docker running and run `contrib/test.sh`.

+If you are adding a new feature please add tests for it.

 ### Upgrading dependencies

 If your change requires a dependency to be upgraded you must please run `contrib/update-lock-files.sh` before submitting any changes.